DISHDevEx/findr/findr/oracle/README.md

 ## Usage

-To harness the power of oracle.ts, simply make API requests from the FINDR UI. oracle.ts will work its magic, validating the Vault, facilitating connections, and delivering responses promptly.
+To harness the power of oracle.ts, simply make API requests from the FINDR UI. oracle.ts will work its magic, validating the Vault, facilitating connections via orchestrator-client.ts, and delivering responses promptly.

+## Functionalities Flow

+1. Receive device info from UI
+2. Validate device info
+3. Register device info in Vault
+4. Pass all info to Orchestrator
+5. Send response back to UI

 ## Installation